difcul/aw/6_dynamic_web_applications/README.md

-# Building a Dynamic Web Application with AJAX
+# Dynamic Web Applications
 Tiago Guerreiro and Francisco Couto

-In this tutorial, we focus our attention on the basic concepts of programming asynchronous web applications using AJAX.
-AJAX stands for Asynchronous Javascript and XML and, paraphrasing dfrom w3schools "is a developers dream, because you can:
+AJAX stands for Asynchronous Javascript and XML and, paraphrasing from w3schools "is a developers" dream, because you can:

 * Update a web page without reloading the page
 * Request data from a server - after the page has loaded
 * Receive data from a server - after the page has loaded
 * Send data to a server - in the background"

-In this tutorial, we show examples on how to use the Flickr API examples on the [Using Third-party Web Services](https://github.com/difcul/aw1516/tree/master/1_using_web_services#the-flickr-example) tutorial to build a dynamic web page.

-## AJAX Tutorial
+## Suggestions

-Make your first AJAX web page by implementing in <your server> the following example: (https://www.w3schools.com/php/php_ajax_php.asp)

-In appserver create a directory named ajax and create the following files:

-**index.html**
+Start by copying the _txt_ files and the _mywebapp.php_ from a previous module.

+Replace the beginning of the _mywebapp.php_ to add the following _javascript_ code:

 ```
 <html>
 <head>